• Skip to main content

 Below are the new words used in the example sentence.

-• sumimasen – すみません : an interjection meaning ‘excuse me’ in Japanese.
-Japanese native speakers often use this before asking a question.
+• sumimasen – すみません : a phrase meaning ‘excuse me’ in Japanese.

-• ima – 今 (いま) : a noun, but often used as an adverb and inserted almost anywhere in a sentence to say “now” in Japanese.
-In the example, it is used as an adverb.
+• ima – 今 (いま) : a noun, but often used as an adverb almost anywhere in a sentence to mean ‘now’ in Japanese.
+In the example, this is used as an adverb to mean ‘now’ in Japanese.

-Ima amerika wa nanji desu ka – 今アメリカは何時ですか (いまあめりかはなんじですか)
+tokorode, nippon wa ima nanji desu ka – ところで、日本は今何時ですか (ところで、にっぽんはいまなんじですか)

 Below are the new words used in the example sentence.

 • wa – は : a binding particle working as a case marker or topic marker.
-In the example, it works as a topic marker to put a focus on “America”.
+In the example, this works as a topic marker after “nippon” to put a focus on it.
+The formed phrase, “nippon wa,” has been translated into English as just “in Japan”, though.

 Summary

-In this blog post, I’ve explained the expression, “nanji desu ka”, in detail based on its components.
+In this blog post, I’ve explained the definition and meaning of “nanji desu ka” in detail based on its grammatical components.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.